dcdjr/dcdjr/README.md

 # Hi, I'm Daniel DiPietro

 I'm a Schilling Scholar at the University of Rhode Island, pursuing a degree in Computer Science with a focus on Cybersecurity.
 I'm currently developing my technical skills through hands-on projects and coursework aimed at solving real-world problems in digital security and tech education.
+This is where I’m building my technical portfolio: new CS50 and Cybersecurity projects coming Summer/Fall 2025.

 ### Interests
 - Cybersecurity & Ethical Hacking